INTRODUCTION

 Concrete: “What’s one boundary you can set this week—by text, email, or in person?”

-Concrete: “What’s one decision you can make in the next 48 hours without outsourcing it?”
+Concrete: “What’s one decision you can make in the next 48 hours?”

 Example next step: “I’ll choose the class schedule today and stop polling people.”